-Activities with no costs or foregone income incurred by the participant.
 The 2014 Farm Bill makes an important clarification on this exclusion, noting that in developing a conservation plan, a producer does incur significant costs, therefore removing planning from this exclusion and authorizing NRCS to provide financial and technical assistance for producers who include comprehensive conservation planning as part of their CSP contract.
-Despite this Farm Bill language, it is not yet certain that NRCS will provide financial assistance for conservation planning, so if you are interested, check with your local NRCS office first to see if the option is available or not.
+Despite this Farm Bill language, NRCS has decided to not provide financial assistance for conservation planning.
+NSAC regrets that choice by the agency and will continue to advocate for it in future years.

-WHAT IS INCLUDED IN MY ENTIRE AGRICULTURAL OPERATION?
+WHAT IS INCLUDED IN MY ENTIRE

+AGRICULTURAL OPERATION?
 CSP contracts are designed to enroll all the acres of an entire farming operation, even if it is not contiguous.
 This is to avoid ignoring fields with significant environmental problems, while still getting rewarded for good management on other acres.
 Producers must enroll all the acres they own and operate, plus all the acres they rent-with permission from their landlords.
-For some producers, this can get complicated, considering that more than half of US farmland is rented, with fields sometimes scattered across several counties.
+For some producers, this can get complicated, considering that more than half of US farmland is rented, with fields sometimes scattered across several counties, though in general NRCS has shown a high degree of flexibility on this point.

-Once you define your farm at the time of application, no acres can be added to the contract during the five-year period.
-Payments will be reduced for land subtracted if ownership or rental agreements change.
-Newly purchased or rented land can be added to the CSP contract, but only at the time of renewal of the five-year contract.
+Once you define your farm at the time of application, no acres can be added to the contract during the five-year period, except by competing the new land during the next CSP enrollment period and, if successful, taking on a second CSP contract.
+Newly purchased or rented land also can be added to the CSP contract at the time of renewal of the five-year contract.